dinngo/protocolink-js-sdk/packages/smart-accounts/README.md

 # @protocolink/smart-accounts

-The smart account sdk for Protocolink.
+The smart accounts sdk for Protocolink.

 ## Install